-1: Always test the WI-FI connection
+1. Always test the WI-FI connection

 2. Buy an Ethernet adapter or cable

 3. Check lighting

 You need good lighting and be aware that some office lights or tubes can create a ‘flicker’ effect which the camera picks up.
 Sit with the window in front of you, not behind you.
 Try adding some front light to lighten up your face.

-4: Check your camera and microphone level
+4. Check your camera and microphone level

-6: Agree a reconnection plan
+6. Agree a reconnection plan

-7: Know who’s interviewing you
+7. Know who’s interviewing you

-8: Check how to share presentations
+8. Check how to share presentations

-9: Don’t fidget
+9. Don’t fidget

 Don’t move around too much – it is very distracting and remember facial expressions are accentuated it’s all they have to look at!

-10: Make a test call
+10. Make a test call